Leading Practices in Collaboration Across Governments, Nonprofits, and the Private Sector

 GAO has identified a set of essential and complementary practices that provide a sound foundation for Collaboration.
 Running through these practices are a number of factors such as leadership, trust, and organizational culture that are necessary elements for a collaborative working relationship.

 Achieving important national outcomes, such as food safety, local economic development, environmental restoration, and homeland security, requires coordinated and collaborative efforts of a number of programs spread across the federal government, other levels of government, and private and nonprofit sectors.
+For example, combating synthetic opioids is a complex, crosscutting issue, which involves collaboration between federal agencies, as well as with international organizations and foreign governments.
 Agencies face a range of challenges and barriers when they attempt to work collaboratively.

 Agencies can enhance and sustain their collaborative efforts by engaging in the eight practices identified below.
 (GAO-06-15) Agencies should: